HytaLab/web/README.md

 # HytaLab Web
 The public facing website for HytaLab's projects.
 All of our plugin/mod files and documentation are housed here.
-Made with SvelteKit + daisyUI.
+Made with SvelteKit and Tailwind CSS.

+## TODO
+- [ ] Replace daisyUI with just Tailwind
+- [ ] Make project cards for home page
+- [ ] Make projects area base (no releases integration yet) with downloads, wiki, source, etc.

 ## Developing